BP Lama Jyotishavidya * modern commentary

 Using the medical metaphor, a Mahadasha lord creates the chronic, low-level condition which subtly influences everything during its tenure.
 The bhukti feels more ature.
 Bhukti effects are more dramatic, but briefer.
 Bhukti effects really get our attention, but when they are finished, our minds again notice that chronic underlying condition which the mahadasha creates in the background.

-We tend to notice the acute symptoms more readily, but it's the relationship between the chronic "background" psychic pattern of thoughts and emotions from the mahadasha, vis-à-vis the acute "foreground" relationships and experiences from the bhukti -- plus the effect of relevant transits -- that gives us the total dasha-bhukti experience.
+We tend to notice the acute symptoms more readily, but it's the relationship between the chronic "background" psychic pattern of thoughts and emotions from the mahadasha, vis-a-vis the acute "foreground" relationships and experiences from the bhukti -- plus the effect of relevant transits -- that gives us the total dasha-bhukti experience.

-Wishing you every happiness, healing from sorrow,
+Wishing you and your family every happiness, healing from sorrow,

 guidance by inner light, and success in all of life's